lamplightdev/compost/README.md

 `observer`

 If defined, this is the name of a method in your class that will be called when the property changes with arguments containing the previous and new values.
-Strict equality is used when comparing old and new values, so changes in object sub properties (e.g. `a.b`) won't trigger an observer - use of immutable data is advised.
+Strict equality is used when comparing old and new values, so changes in object sub properties or array elements won't trigger an observer - use of immutable data is advised.

-The observer will also be called on initialisation either from a matching attribute or a default `value`.
+The observer will also be called on initialisation - either from a matching attribute or a default `value`.

 ### CompostEventsMixin